bitcoin-vr/bitcoin-vr/README.md

 Due to ReactVR's [production build process](https://facebook.github.io/react-vr/docs/publishing.html), we use two repositories to track Bitcoin VR.

-1. Blockchain-VR (this repository) holds the code
+1. [Blockchain-VR](https://github.com/data-VR/blockchain-vr) (this repository) holds the project's working tree.
+This `.gitignores` the  `vr/build` folder that holds the compiled production build.

-2. [Blockchain-VR-build](https://github.com/data-VR/blockchain-vr-build) tracks the `vr/build` folder that is `.gitignored` in the Blockchain-VR repository.
-This folder/repository holds the production build that is created from `npm run bundle`.
+2. [Blockchain-VR-build](https://github.com/data-VR/blockchain-vr-build) tracks the compiled production build that is created from `npm run bundle`.
+You should `git clone` this repository into the `vr/build` folder in the Blockchain-VR working tree.

-For more information on this process read the "[Publishing Your Project](https://facebook.github.io/react-vr/docs/publishing.html)" in the official ReactVR documentation.
+For more information on this, please read the "[Publishing Your Project](https://facebook.github.io/react-vr/docs/publishing.html)" in the official ReactVR documentation.

 ## Built on